 Reviewed and revised 16 December 2015

-- Fluid responsiveness is an increase of stroke volume of 10-15% after the patient receives 500 ml of crystalloid over 10-15 minutes (as defined by Paul Marik)
+Fluid responsiveness is variably described an increase of stroke volume or cardiac output of 10-15% after the patient receives 500 ml of crystalloid over 10-15 minutes

-- The presumption is that increased cardiac output will lead to increased oxygen delivery (DO2) and increased tissue oxygenation — but this is not always the case, and may not benefit the patient anyway!
+- The presumption is that increased cardiac output will lead to increased oxygen delivery (DO2) and increased tissue oxygenation — but this is not always the case, and even if it does may not improve the patient’s outcome.

-- Other haemodynamic parameters are sometimes used as surrogates for stroke volume.
+Other haemodynamic parameters may be used as surrogates for stroke volume and cardiac output, with varying accuracy and reliability

 PREDICTING FLUID RESPONSIVENESS

-Static tests (less sensitive, less specific and less useful that dynamic tests)
+- Static tests of fluid responsivenss are generally less sensitive, less specific and less useful that dynamic tests

 - Clinical static endpoints (e.g. heart rate, blood pressure, collapsed veins, capillary refill time, previous urine output)